aiaxcartpremium/AiaStocks-Management/README.md

 ## 1) Supabase
 Paste **supabase.sql** in SQL Editor → RUN.

+> **Heads up:** If your hosted project already exists, run the script again whenever the app complains about missing columns (e.g. `stocks.quantity`).
+The SQL file is idempotent and will safely add any new fields, triggers, or RPCs the UI expects.

 ## 2) Environment
 `.env.local` is included with your values (you can also add these in Vercel project settings).